Playing the Spoons: A Fun Folk Music and Percussion Instrument

 Spoons are all you need to have fun with rhythm, whether you are playing on your own or with other people.
 Accompanying the spoons with another instrument will give an added dimension to the music.
 This may be enjoyable, but it isn’t essential.
 Cutlery on its own offers many possibilities.

-As a Doctor Who fan, I have to end this article with a short video of Sylvester McCoy - the seventh doctor - playing the spoons while in character.
+As a Doctor Who fan, I have to end this article with a short video of Sylvester McCoy— the seventh doctor—playing the spoons while in character.
 It's a shame that this ability wasn't passed along to the doctor's regenerated forms.
-I would love to hear the twelfth doctor (Peter Capaldi) playing the spoons!
+I would love to hear the latest doctor playing the spoons.
+Sylvester McCoy also played the spoons in his role in King Lear.

 Sylvester McCoy as Doctor Who